-Sale #4 sits at the border of the Stambaugh-Heller and North Fair Oaks districts, within the city limits of Redwood City.
+Sale #6 sits at the border of the Stambaugh-Heller and North Fair Oaks districts, within the city limits of Redwood City.
 The property abuts a shopping center anchored by Marshalls and Target.
 The site backs to the Caltrain railroad spur and is affected by some traffic noise from nearby Woodside Road and El Camino Real.
 Rents and prices in the immediate area are among the lowest in Redwood City.
 The subject's location is considered to be far superior.
 A positive adjustment will be made for that factor.

-Sale #5 fronts on El Camino Real in Los Altos.
+Sale #7 fronts on El Camino Real in Los Altos.
 The property is affected by significant traffic noise.
 The site benefits from a superior school district relative to the subject but for a rental project the effect of that factor would be largely muted.
-Considering all factors, no adjustment will be made for location.
+The development proposal for the subject property consists solely of rental product.
+Considering all factors, only a minor negative adjustment will be made for location.

-Sale #6 is located on a lightly-trafficked block of Main Street, in the Price Tract of Redwood City, just outside of the downtown core.
+Sale #8 is located on a lightly-trafficked block of Main Street, in the Price Tract of Redwood City, just outside of the downtown core.
 For a multi-family residential or mixed use project, the location is rated slightly inferior to that of the subject.
 A positive adjustment will be applied.

-Sale #7 sits on El Camino Real between Twenty-eighth and Twenty-ninth avenues in San Mateo, very close to Hillsdale Shopping Center.
-For an apartment project or mixed use development, the location is reasonably similar to that of the subject.
-No adjustment is needed.
+Sale #9 sits on El Camino Real between Twenty-eighth and Twenty-ninth avenues in San Mateo, very close to Hillsdale Shopping Center.
+For an apartment project or mixed use development, the location is reasonably similar to that of the subject but as a for-sale housing location sale #9 could be considered superior.
+Considering all factors, no adjustment will be applied.

-Sale #8 sits within the downtown core of San Mateo, comprising a long and shallow parcel at the corner of Fifth Avenue and San Mateo Drive.
+Sale #10 sits within the downtown core of San Mateo, comprising a long and shallow parcel at the corner of Fifth Avenue and San Mateo Drive.
 The property is affected by some traffic noise but obviously is very convenient to shopping and restaurants.
 Furthermore, the property overlooks San Mateo Central Park, a 16.5-acre public park.
-The location of sale #8 is considered to be superior to that of the subject.
+The location of sale #10 is considered to be superior to that of the subject.
 A downward adjustment will be made for that factor.

-Sale #9 lies at the very heavily trafficked intersection of El Camino Real and Page Mill Road in Palo Alto.
+Sale #11 lies at the very heavily trafficked intersection of El Camino Real and Page Mill Road in Palo Alto.
 While the site is affected by major traffic noise, it benefits from being across the street from the boundary of Stanford Research Park and within a very short distance of Stanford University.
-The location of sale #9 is rated superior to that of the subject, which results in a negative adjustment.
+The location of sale #11 is rated superior to that of the subject, which results in a negative adjustment.